MercuryWorkshop/wisp-protocol/protocol.md

 ### `0x05` - Stream Open Confirmation
 The presence of this extension indications that stream open confirmations are supported.
 There is no payload.

-After a stream has been opened successfully on the server (that is, the underlying TCP socket is connected), the server must send a CONTINUE packet corresponding to that stream.
+If the extension is present on both the server and the client, after a stream has been opened successfully on the server (that is, the underlying TCP socket is connected), the server must send a CONTINUE packet corresponding to that stream.
 The client can wait for this confirmation packet before sending data, but does not need to.
-The purpose of this is so that the client can know for certain whether or not the underlying socket has been opened before beginning to send data.
+The purpose of this is so that the client can know for certain whether or not the underlying socket has been opened successfully before beginning to send data.
 Keep in mind that if the client decides to wait, this incurs a latency penalty.

-### Client Message
-The client does not need to send a payload.

 ### Note on Authentication Behavior
 On the server message for each extension for authentication, there is a field that indicates whether or not that particular auth method is required.
 If no authentication methods are required, or if the extensions for authentication are not present on the server, the client will assume authentication is optional.
 If either key or password auth is required, the client must prompt the user for their credentials.
 If both methods are indicated to be required, the client may choose which one to use.

 ## HTTP Behavior
-Since the entire protocol takes place over websockets, a few rules need to be in place to ensure that an HTTP connection can be upgraded successfully.
+Since the entire protocol normally takes place over websockets, a few rules need to be in place to ensure that an HTTP connection can be upgraded successfully.

 ### Server Architecture
 The server must consist of a HTTP and websocket server that conforms to the respective standards.